Introduction:

 Ensuring the quality of your seafood starts at the point of purchase:

-Look for reputable brands and check product labels for information on the source, production date, and storage instructions.
-Choose products that are vacuum-sealed or tightly packed. - Purchase from reliable sources:
+Look for reputable brands and check product labels for information about the source, date of manufacture, and storage instructions.
+Choose products that are vacuum-sealed or tightly packed. - Buy from reputable sources:

-Buy packaged fish and shrimp from trusted seafood markets or grocery stores that have a reputation for quality and freshness.
+Buy packaged fish and shrimp from trusted seafood markets or grocery stores that are known for quality and freshness.

 Fisheries circulation statistics: